HowToSD/ComfyUI-Pt-Wrapper/docs/training_rnn_for_classification.md

 Using this workflow, you should get around **83% validation accuracy** on the Hugging Face version of the IMDB dataset, which is a solid result for an RNN.
 Both GRU & LSTM workflows achieve approximately **87% validation accuracy**.

+# RNN Workflow with Training Embedding from Scratch

+**Workflow:** `examples/workflows/embedding_rnn_classification.json`

+This workflow demonstrates how to use a SentencePiece tokenizer to convert text into token IDs and train an RNN classification model with an embedding layer initialized from scratch.
+The embedding layer learns to map token IDs to word embeddings during training.

+SentencePiece requires a pretrained model file for tokenization.
+A compatible model file is included in this package, sourced from [google-t5/t5-base](https://huggingface.co/google-t5/t5-base/tree/main), part of the T5 model published by Google under the Apache License 2.0.

+When configuring the workflow, set the vocabulary size to **32000** to match the included model.

+This setup achieves approximately **83% validation accuracy** on the Hugging Face version of the IMDB dataset.